We want to make choosing and using your cover as simple as possible. Here’s how it works.

 Call us on 13 68 42 to find out more about what you’re covered for and to find a provider near you.

-Waiting periods depend on the treatment you need and if your illness or condition was pre-existing.
+Waiting periods vary depending on the treatment you need and if your illness or condition was pre-existing.

 If a waiting period applies, it can range between 2 and 12 months, and you won’t be able to claim for the treatment for that time.